Archimedean Screw in Driven Chiral Magnets

 which translate physically to two traveling waves running up or down the helix, depending on the relative sign in $\omega t \pm z$.
 The analytical forms of the pre-factors $\theta_1^{(1,\pm1)},\phi_1^{(1,\pm1)}$ (without dipolar interactions) are given in \cref{appA:analyticalFirstSecondOrderSols}.

 For circular polarized driving, $b_x=\pm b_y$, only one of the traveling wave modes gets excited.
-When dipolar interactions are switched on this only remains true if the demagnetization factors in the plane perpendicular to $\vb{q}$ are identical, $N_x=N_y$.
+When dipolar interactions are switched on this only remains true if the demagnetization factors $N_x,N_y$ (see \cref{appB:dipolarInteractions} for definition) in the plane perpendicular to $\vb{q}$ are identical.
 Right and left polarized circular driving are defined as the magnetic field rotating anticlockwise and clockwise in time, respectively, when we position ourselves at the origin and look in the positive $\hat{\vb {z}}$ direction.
-For negative $\gamma$, if we drive with a right polarized magnetic field $b_x=b_y$ only the down-traveling $(\omega t+z)$ wave will be excited, and vice versa for left polarized driving.
-Note that the situation is reversed for $\gamma>0$.
+If we drive with a right polarized magnetic field $b_x=b_y$ only the down-traveling $(\omega t+z)$ wave will be excited, and vice versa for left polarized driving.

-To second order, $\mathcal O(\epsilon^2)$, the coupled equations in \cref{eq:secondOrderEquations} obtain driving terms with Fourier components $k=0,\pm 2 , \omega'=0,\pm 2\omega$.
+To second order, $\mathcal O(\epsilon^2)$, the coupled equations in \cref{eq:secondOrderEquations} have driving terms with Fourier components $k=0,\pm 2 , \omega'=0,\pm 2\omega$.
 Here the mode $k=0$, $\omega'=0$ is special as it couples to the Goldstone mode of the system, arising from the spontaneously broken translational symmetry of the conical state.
 Therefore, we can expect a {\em diverging} response.
 If we substitute the na\"{i}ve choice of the $(k=0, \omega'=0)$-Fourier modes $\theta_2^{0,0},\phi_2^{0,0}$, independent of $t,z$ into the first equation of \eqref{eq:secondOrderEquations}, we quickly run into trouble, as the left and right sides of the equation do {\em not} balance each other.